-It’s okay to change your mind.
-Start a new story at Penn State Scranton.
+It’s okay to change your mind and start a new story at Penn State Scranton.

 There are a number of reasons students consider transferring from their current college.
 If you are thinking about transferring to Penn State and have concerns about how your course work will transfer, meeting academic program prerequisites, or managing your timeline, let us help you through the transfer process.

 Are you a Transfer Student?

 Transfer status is based on credits earned after high school graduation.
 To be considered a transfer student, you should have earned a high school diploma, or the equivalent, and have attempted 18 or more credits at another regionally accredited college or university before enrolling at Penn State.